lammps/lammps/doc/src/pair_mesocnt.rst

    pair_coeff * * C_10_10.mesocnt 0.03 20.0 0.20 2 4

-The first line of the potential file provides a time stamp and general information.
-The second line lists four integers giving the number of data points provided in the subsequent four data tables.
-The third line lists four floating point numbers: the CNT radius R, the LJ parameter sigma and two numerical parameters delta1 and delta2.
-These four parameters are given in Angstroms.
-This is followed by four data tables each separated by a single empty line.
-The first two tables have two columns and list the parameters uInfParallel and Gamma respectively.
-The last two tables have three columns giving data on a quadratic array and list the parameters Phi and uSemiParallel respectively. uInfParallel and uSemiParallel are given in eV/Angstrom, Phi is given in eV and Gamma is unitless.

 Potential files for CNTs can be readily generated using the freely available code provided on